 An appointment to the summer faculty is limited to the specific summer for which the appointment is made.
 Summer faculty appointments from regular faculty are made by the President and reported to the Board quarterly.

-4.1.4 Full- and Part-Time Appointments
+4.1.4 Full- and Part-Time Appointments (updated by Academic Affairs 1-2020

 Full-Time Appointments: